Shopping for the perfect gift for a watercolor lover is a humbling experience...

 I think they're a great travel supply, perfect for plein aire sketching but because it's paint in a non-traditional format, W&N WC markers are a way to play and experiment at home or to make a quick card.

 Some folks use them straight to paper, I prefer to swish them on a tile and pick the color up with a wet brush.
 Either way works fine.
-I started with this zipper cased set and then subbed out a few of the standard colors with new colors that I was more likely to use.
+This set is a great way for your watercolorist to dive into watercolor markers!

 Kolinsky watercolor brushes are not a brand, they're a style of brush.